suzuki-shunsuke/tfcmt/README.md

       </pre></code></details>
 ```

-If you would like to let tfcmt warn the resource deletion, add `when_destroy` configuration as below.
+If the plan contains resource deletion, the template of `when_destroy` is used.

 ```yaml
 ---